peteole/slideNavigation/README.md

 # slideNavigation
-js library for interactive slide navigation on hirarchical websites.
+js library for interactive gesture-based navigation on hirarchical websites.
 To try it yourself, see the following example taken from https://en.wikipedia.org/wiki/Tree:

 https://peteole.github.io/slideNavigation/wikipediaTreeExample.html